alsm6169/docker-learn/docker001/Readme.md

 how are you doing?
 ```
 ## Summary
-What happened here is:
+What we learned here:
-- we created a new docker image with python installed (we could have installed additional libaries like pandas etc.)
+- We created a new docker image with python installed (we could have installed additional libaries like pandas etc.)
-- now we call this image to run our python program
+- Use this image to run our python program
-In subsequent chapters we will even put our custom scripts into image to make it shippable binary
+In subsequent chapters we will even put our custom scripts into image to make it shippable image